 - RAM: 8GB or more

 - SSD storage: 256GB or more

 You need at least an Intel i5 processor for photo editing.
 That way, you'll know for sure programs like Adobe Photoshop run without difficulties.
 8GB RAM is enough, but 16GB RAM will make editing large photo files or using lots of layers a smoother process.
 Choose a storage capacity of at least 512GB, so you have plenty of room for all your photos.

 Do you not just edit photos, but also videos?
 Choose at least an Intel Core i7 processor.
 We recommend at least 16GB RAM for editing videos smoothly.
 Do you often edit videos in 4K quality or higher?
 Consider upgrading.
 With an Intel Core i9 and 32GB RAM or more, you can edit videos without the images stuttering.
 It's also smart to choose enough storage capacity.
 With an SSD of at least 1TB, you'll have enough room for all your large video files.

 The right screen

-When choosing an Apple iMac, consider how large the 2-in-1 PC should be.
-A 21.5-inch screen fits better in a small workspace or a full desk.
-A 27-inch screen will show more details and lets you work more accurately.
-This comes in handy if you like working with editing programs like Adobe Photoshop CC.
-Then there's the different between Full HD, 4K, and 5K image quality.
-5K screens have a larger pixel density, giving the screen a better image quality.
+When you're choosing an Apple iMac, think about how large the 2-in-1 PC should be.
+A 21.5-inch screen fits better in a small workspace or on a crowded desk.
+On a 27-inch screen, you can see more details and work more precisely.
+This comes in handy if you like to work with editing programs like Adobe Photoshop.
+Then there is also the difference between Full HD, 4K, and 5K image quality.
+5K screens have a high pixel density, so the screen has a higher image quality.